 12. Business Continuity.
-EJTC and Edward Jones have a business continuity plan ("BCP") to allow both EJTC and Edward Jones to continue serving clients and provide them with access to their funds and securities in the event of a disaster.
+EJTC and Edward Jones both have a business continuity plan ("BCP") to allow both EJTC and Edward Jones to continue serving clients and provide them with access to their funds and securities in the event of a disaster.
 If any of Edward Jones' facilities are damaged or otherwise inaccessible as a result of a disaster, EJTC and Edward Jones associates affected by such event would work from different areas of the same location or from alternate locations controlled by Edward Jones.
 Edward Jones has data centers in two geographically distinct locales.
 In the event one of the data centers is damaged in a disaster, Edward Jones would move technological support and processing to the unaffected data center, with an expected short-term interruption in operations.
-Edward Jones' response to a significant business disruption is dependent upon the response of third parties, and EJTC and Edward Jones cannot guarantee that a significant business disruption will not impact its operations.
+For more information on BCP, visit edwardjones. com/security.
+Edward Jones' response to a significant business disruption is dependent upon the response of third parties, and Edward Jones cannot guarantee that a significant business disruption will not impact its operations.
 In the event of a significant business disruption, you can obtain information about the status of your Account and access to your funds and securities by contacting EJTC at 800-445-7224.
-For more information on incident response and business continuity, visit edwardjones. com/security.
-Any updates to the Edward Jones BCP will be posted at www.edwardjones.com/disclosures.
+Any updates to the Edward Jones BCP will be posted at edwardjones.com/disclosures.

-I. Conclusion
+H. Conclusion

-Rates of return, fees, and restrictions on contributions, transfers and withdrawals of funds may vary among different IRA custodians and trustees.
-Every traditional IRA sponsor is required to provide you with a Disclosure Statement, similar to this one, describing the terms of its IRA.
+Rates of return, fees and restrictions on contributions, transfers and withdrawals of funds may vary among different IRA custodians and trustees.
+Every Roth IRA sponsor is required to provide you with a Disclosure Statement, similar to this one, describing the terms of its IRA.